pantheon-systems/documentation/source/content/guides/backups/01-introduction.md

 contenttype: [guide]
 ---

 Pantheon automatically backs up your site.
-You can manage all of your site's backup details in the Backups tab.
+You can manage your site's backup details in the Backups tab of your dashboard.
 Each backup contains three components:

 - **Code:** anything version controlled and committed via the Site Dashboard.
 Uncommitted SFTP changes to code are not backed up.
 - **Database:** a `mysqldump` of your site's db.